Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: DPP in Binomial Model Revisited

 Therefore, the severity of DPP depends on how large the interval on the right-hand-side is. \end{proposition}

 When $r=0$, we can simplify the expressions in Proposition~\ref{proposition:postmode_partial_delta}.

-Therefore, the larger $I_0\sigma_0^2$ is (or the smaller $I_1\sigma_1^2$ is), the shorter the interval on the right-hand-side of~\ref{eqn:DPP_binomial_condition_gauss_prior} is, thus the less likely the DPP occurs.
-For any fixed $r$, when $\sigma_0,\sigma_1\rightarrow\infty$, $W_d\rightarrow 0$ and $W_L\rightarrow 1$; thus $\delta\rightarrow\hat{\delta}$.
+Therefore, the larger $I_0\sigma_0^2$ is (or the smaller $I_1\sigma_1^2$ is), the shorter the interval on the right-hand-side of~\eqref{eqn:DPP_binomial_condition_gauss_prior} is, thus the less likely the DPP occurs.
+For any fixed $r$, when $\sigma_0,\sigma_1\rightarrow\infty$, $W_d\rightarrow 0$ and $W_L\rightarrow 1$; thus $\eta\rightarrow\hat{\eta}$.
 This corresponds to flat priors for $p_0, p_1$.
 These results match the phenomena we observe in numerical simulations, see Section~\ref{subsec:numerical_studies_binomial} for details.\\

 From Section~\ref{section:conditions_DPP}, in the asymptotic sense, i.e. in the Gaussian model, when the 2-dimensional marginal contrast is the quantity of interest, the DPP does not occur if the marginal variances are homogeneous (Proposition~\ref{proposition:2dimconstrast_hom_cov} in Section~\ref{section:conditions_DPP}).
-But this is not possible here since the marginal variances for $p_1$ and $p_0$ are determined by $n_1,n_0$ and their resepective values, which can be very different.
-As we show in the numerical examples in Section~\ref{subsection:numerical_results_gaussian}, in cases of heterogeneous marginal variances, the correlation structure has a significant impact on the occurence probability of DPP.
+But this is not possible here since the marginal variances for $p_1$ and $p_0$ are determined by $n_1,n_0$ and their respective values, which can be very different.
+As we show in the numerical examples in Section~\ref{subsection:numerical_results_gaussian}, in cases of heterogeneous marginal variances, the correlation structure has a significant impact on the probability that DPP occurs.
 For the Binomial model, the only freedom that we have is on the prior means and covariance matrices.
 We speculate that imposing correlations through the prior may not completely resolve the DPP but might alleviate the phenomenon, i.e., alter (hopefully reduce) the probability of occurrence.
-We next examine the impact of various correlations on the priors of transformed $(p_0, p_1)$, mostly using numerical experiments, given in Section~\ref{subsec:numerical_studies_binomial}.
+We next examine the impact of various correlations on the priors of transformed $(p_0, p_1)$.
+The proposition below considers bivariate Gaussian priors for the logit transformed parameters $p_0, p_1$.
+More studies based on numerical experiments are given in Section~\ref{subsec:numerical_studies_binomial}. \begin{proposition}[transformed parameters in Binomial model] Let $\xi_i = {\rm logit} (p_i)$, $i = 0, 1$.
+Assume that the prior for $\boldsymbol{\xi} = (\xi_0,\xi_1)$ is bivariate normal with mean $\boldsymbol{\mu}$ and variance-covariance $\Sigma = \left( \right)$.
+Assume that $\sigma_1$ and $\sigma_2$ are known and that $r$ has a uniform prior on $(-1,1)$.
+Then at the posterior mode, $(p_1, r, p_0)$ satisfies